-If you are looking for some super tasty ways to get more broccoli in your system, this comforting homemade potato soup is the way my friends.
+If you are looking for some super tasty ways to get more broccoli in your system, this comforting homemade soup is the way my friends.

 This is definitely the time to bring out your powerful blender, totally worth the clean up as the silky texture you’ll achieve is pure perfection.